What Are My Rights and Responsibilities As a Student?

 Lack of Measureable Progress

-Lack of measurable progress may be defined in any of the following ways and may result in a complete loss of ACE services:
+Lack of measurable progress may be defined in any of the following ways and may result in a complete loss of DSPS services:

 1. Failure to meet Golden West College’s academic standards